aws-amplify/amplify-category-api/CONTRIBUTING.md

 Our work is done directly on Github and PR's are sent to the github repo by core team members and contributors.
 Everyone undergoes the same review process to get their changes into the repo.

-This section should get you running with **Amplify CLI** and get you familiar with the basics of the codebase.
+This section should get you running with **Amplify API Category** and get you familiar with the basics of the codebase.

 ### Local Environment Setup